LCSB-BioCore/DistributedData.jl/docs/src/slurm.md

 job0018.out  job0037.out  job0056.out  job0075.out  job0094.out  job0113.out
 ```

-The files `jobXXXX.out` contain the information collected from individual
+The files `job*.out` contain the information collected from individual
 workers' standard outputs, such as the output of `println` or `@info`.
 For
-complicated programs, this is the easiest way to get out debugging information,
+complicated programs, this is the easiest way to get out the debugging
-and a simple but informative way to collect benchmarking output (using e.g.
+information, and a simple but often sufficient way to collect benchmarking
-`@time`).
+output (using e.g. `@time`).